MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/wellbeing.md

 ---

-# MyAnalytics wellbeing
+# Wellbeing

-The Wellbeing page shows how well you are disconnecting from work during your time off and suggests ways to reduce stress and burnout.
+The MyAnalytics Wellbeing page shows how well you are disconnecting from work during your time off and suggests ways to reduce stress and burnout.

 ![Wellbeing](../../Images/mya/use/wellbeing-pg.png)